Digital Radio in the Republic of Ireland: Dublin 2018 trial

-A test service in Dublin served parts of the city on Channels 5A and 5B carrying both RTE and Independent local radio services from both Dublin and Cork.
+A test service in Dublin served parts of the city on Channels 5A and 5B carrying both RTÉ and Independent local radio services from both Dublin and Cork.

 Cork City 2018/19 DAB Trial (éirdab)

 A small scale DAB trial launched in August 2018 in Cork City, Ireland on channel 11A (216.928 MHz).
 It was operated by Viamux Ltd (éirdab), a DAB/DAB+ digital radio solutions company. éirdab has a 1-year test and trial licence from Comreg to perform tests from a site in Cork City. éirdab has invited all local and regional radio stations to join the multiplex.
 It also carried stations previously unavailable to listeners in the area.
 Stations include: